At the Irwin Retina Center

 - Have lobbied for the expansion of government reimbursement for medical services, and

-- Have been President of both ophthalmic and specialty organizations and societies.
+- Have served as president of both ophthalmic and specialty organizations and societies.

-All of the physicians are Board Certified in Ophthalmology and Fellowship trained at many of the finest programs in the country.
+All Irwin Retina Center physicians are board certified in ophthalmology and fellowship trained at many of the finest programs in the country.

 Equipped with the most advanced diagnostic and treatment procedures available anywhere, the center offers: